Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 The constellation:

 - Anxiety and depression baseline.
 Low B12 and folate impair methylation, which impairs serotonin and dopamine synthesis.
 Low zinc impairs the serotonin-to-melatonin conversion.
-Low omega-3 DHA thins the brain's lipid membranes, where receptors live.
+Low omega-3 DHA thins the brain's lipid membranes, where the receptors live.

 - Cold hands, cold feet, low body temperature.
 Hypothyroidism downstream of iodine, selenium, zinc, and tyrosine deficit.
 The thyroid pulls iodine out of the bloodstream to make T4; without selenium it cannot convert T4 to T3; without iron, zinc, and B12 the basal metabolism cannot run.